 2018 | Real Estate Outlook

-Last year, even with the first of the Federal Reserve interest rate increases on the books, real estate professionals to be are signing up for real estate broker training as solid growth has been correctly predicted across the area.
+Last year, even with the first of the Federal Reserve interest rate increases on the books, real estate professionals across the area were, it turns out, correctly predicting solid growth.
 Local agents such as Billy Flint, managing broker at Flint Property Group, feel that the positive trend seen in 2017 will continue into 2018.
-“We should see a strong market for residential and commercial properties in Central Virginia,” predicts the recent report from this broker rebate New York.
+“We should see a strong market for residential and commercial properties in Central Virginia,” predicts Flint, drawing on his 30 years of real estate expertise.
 “I also see an improving market for raw land.”
 Despite the interest rate increases, mortgage rates are still historically low, the stock market and the economy are booming, unemployment is down, and many buyers are looking to take advantage of low rates before they go up any further.
 All of this points to a 2018 where houses and land will be selling at a brisk pace.

-There are several factors that influence the influx of buyers to our area, which in turn has an effect on the demand for a residential real estate agent to work with as well..
+There are several factors that influence the influx of buyers to our area.
 Virginia is close to Washington D.C. and the business hubs of the Northeast, but free of the associated congestion and expense.
 Our state enjoys the beauty of four seasons without many of the weather extremes of the Midwest or Deep South, and is more affordable in general than homes on the West Coast.
 Virginia’s temperate climate and central location make it an attractive place for the two largest segments of home buyers in the market today: baby boomers and millennials.
 Nadine Blakely, a real estate agent with RE/MAX 1st Olympic, reflects that a growing number of homebuyers fall into these two categories.
 “I have a lot of clients who are retired or retiring and are looking to downsize to a more manageable home and yard,” Blakely says, “and I also have millennials, drawn here by good jobs in business and healthcare.”
 Baby boomers, now their retirement years, are looking for smaller, affordable, efficient houses that make sense for their stage of life.
 Ironically, the largest group of millennials turn 30 this year, and as they are settling down and starting families, they’re looking for much the same things when buying a house.
 “Inventory is low for certain types of homes,” Blakely admits, “and competition for those homes can be fierce.”
 The growth of Central Virginia’s industry, healthcare, and university sectors are also fueling an influx of new professionals who are looking for homes in the area.
 But it is not what might be called a seller’s market across the board—homes priced over $400,000 are still slower to sell, and buyers in that price range and above will find that they have more room for bargaining than buyers in the hotter sectors of the Central Virginia real estate market.

 Colleague Blakely agrees.
 “Lynchburg and the surrounding areas such as Fort Hill, Boonsboro, and Forest are hot,” she explains.
 “I had my best year ever in 2017, and I think it is going to be another great year for real estate here in Central Virginia, particularly for homes that are affordable and have certain features.”
 Blakely says that the features many buyers ask for include: main level living, open floor plans, garages off the kitchen, and basements (finished or unfinished).
 Oh, and new construction.
 “Buyers love new construction, provided it is not priced too high,” she says.
 “Everyone likes to be first.”